-However, I know that this extra time is also extremely important for my children.
+Incorporating margin time into my day, and doing my best to give us plenty of time to get everywhere we need to go is so important for MY own sanity… and I know this extra time is also extremely important for my children.
 After all, no one likes being rushed through their day, always feeling late or behind.

 My kids eat VERY slowly — I know this, and plan accordingly.
 We start eating breakfast almost an hour before we need to leave the house in the morning because they eat better and eat more if I give them enough time.